rodrimaia/autodoist/README.md

 - If a task ends with `=`, the sub-tasks are handled in parallel.

 ### Kanban board labeling
 A standard workflow for Kanban boards is to have one actionable task per column/section, which is then moved to the next column when needed.
 Most often the most right column is the 'done' section.
-To ensure that every column only has one labelled task and the last column has contains no labelled tasks, you could do either of two things:
+To ensure that every column only has one labelled task and the last column contains no labelled tasks, you could do either of two things:
 - Add the `=--` tag to the project name, and disable labelling for the 'done' section by adding `*` to either the start or end of the section name.
 - Add the `--` tag to every section that you want to have labels.